-The duplex appears in Isap in two different shapes, namely in IsapRk and in IsapEnc.
-IsapRk is a keyed duplex that might have repeated paths, hence L may be large, but also has a high capacity $c{\rm B}$, so the damage of the fact that paths may repeat is limited.
-Under the assumption that IsapRk is a good duplex, IsapEnc never starts with a repeating state, hence has no repeated paths, thus L=0.
-This allows us to take a duplex with a lower capacity $c{\rm H}$ for IsapEnc.
+The duplex appears in IsAP in two different shapes, namely in IsAPR $\kappa$ and in IsAPENC.
+IsAPR $\kappa$ is a keyed duplex that might have repeated paths, hence L may be large, but also has a high capacity $c{\rm B}$ , so the damage of the fact that paths may repeat is limited.
+Under the assumption that IsAPR $\kappa$ is a good duplex, IsAPENC never starts with a repeating state, hence has no repeated paths, thus L = 0.
+This allows us to take a duplex with a lower capacity $c{\rm H}$ for IsAPENC.

-Odd one out is IsapMac: it also relies on IsapRk but is composed of this function and a plain sponge hash function [BDPV07] with rate $\max\{r{\rm H},k\}$ bits.
+Odd one out is IsaPMAC: it also relies on IsaPRk but is composed of this function and a plain sponge hash function [BDPV07] with rate max{ $r{\rm H}$ , k} bits.
 We can in turn rely on the fact that the sponge hash function is indifferentiable from a random oracle [BDPV08].
-There is a catch, namely that for Isap-A-128 and Isap-A-128a we have $k > r{\rm H}$.
+There is a catch, namely that for IsAP-A-128 and IsAP-A-128A we have $k > r{\rm H}$ .
 In this case, we can rely on the fact that, after the state of a keyless sponge is transformed using the key, one ends up with a keyed sponge for which larger absorption and extraction bits is possible provided that only one permutation call is made.

 These generic provable security results, so far, concern black-box security, where the underlying permutations are assumed to be perfectly random and leak-free.
-Dobraunig and Mennink [DM19] considered the leakage resilience of the duplex construction, and showed that the full-state keyed duplex is still secure if a limited amount of leakage per duplex call takes place, provided that adversarial state manipulation is restricted wisely.
+Dobraunig and Mennink [DM19a] considered the leakage resilience of the duplex construction, and showed that the full-state keyed duplex is still secure if a limited amount of leakage per duplex call takes place, provided that adversarial state manipulation is restricted wisely.
 Their result in particular covers the model considered in this work, namely where every evaluation of p may, non-adaptively, leak a limited amount of information.
-As one of the applications, Dobraunig and Mennink demonstrated that the Isapence mode (including the call to Isapence) is leakage resilient.
-For Isapence, leakage resilience can be argued similarly from the leakage resilience Isapence, noting that this is the only aspect of Isapence that processes the key and hence may possibly leak key data.
+As one of the applications, Dobraunig and Mennink demonstrated that the ISAPENC mode (including the call to ISAPR $\kappa$ ) is leakage resilient.
+In a separate work, Dobraunig and Mennink [DM19c] considered leakage resilience of the suffix sponge, a generalization of ISAPMAC with the function ISAPR $\kappa$ abstracted, in a comparable leakage model as before.
+Dobraunig and Mennink [DM19b] united these two works and showed that they, jointly, imply leakage resilience of the ISAP mode.